USAG Rheinland-Pfalz kicks off 2026 Army Emergency Relief Campaign

+Story by Cameron Hochheim, Kaiserslautern High School student and public affairs intern

+KAISERSLAUTERN, Germany – The yearly Army Emergency Relief (AER) campaign kicked off on installations across the world on March 1.
+The campaign, which runs until June 14, educates Soldiers about the types of AER assistance available to them and provides the opportunity for them to donate to help fellow Soldiers.

-KAISERSLAUTERN, Germany – U.S. Army Garrison Rheinland-Pfalz kicked off its Army Emergency Relief (AER) campaign at events across the garrison March 9-12, including breakfasts at dining facilities in Baumholder, Kaiserslautern and Landstuhl, and a cake cutting in Sembach.
+To jump start this year's campaign, the garrison hosted several kick-off events, including breakfasts at dining facilities in Baumholder, Kaiserslautern and Landstuhl, and a cake cutting in Sembach.

 |Date Taken: